SamarSharma/SamarSharma/README.md

 <h2> About Samar:</h2>

 - My name is Samar Sharma.
 I am driven and passionate about security analysis and data analysis.
 I enjoy working with technology and analyzing and solving complex problems.
-Im have a bachelor's degree in Computer Information Systems from Georgia State University
+I have a bachelor's degree in Computer Information Systems from Georgia State University.
+- Email: ssharma40@gmail.com

 <h2>👨‍💻 IT Projects:</h2>